 Applying for and registering your VAT number;

-Monthly VAT reporting (including MOSS) - deadline on the 20th of the next month;
+Monthly VAT reporting (including OSS only for digital sales) - deadline on the 20th of the next month;

 Monthly salary taxes reporting (TSD) - deadline on the 10th of the next month;